Indigenous treaties in Australia: Tasmania

 On Australia Day in 2015, the Tasmanian Greens called for a formal treaty to be negotiated between the Tasmanian Government and the Tasmanian Aboriginal community.
 Michael Mansell, chair of the Aboriginal Land Council of Tasmania, said in August 2019 that non-Indigenous people need not fear a treaty, as it would "simply be an expression of true democracy and self-determination".
-At that point, only 300 km2 of the 67,000 km2 of Tasmania had been returned under the Aboriginal Lands Act 1995.
+At that point, only 300 km2 of the 67,000 km2 of Tasmania had been returned under the Aboriginal Lands Act 1995 (Tas).
 He said that returning a few key areas of uninhabited wilderness which was now Crown land would mean jobs for Aboriginal people.

 In June 2020, Mansell and Greg Brown, Tasmanian Aboriginal Corporation board member, had their first meeting with Premier Peter Gutwein, and raised the matter of a treaty.
 Mansell had been heartened by the support shown for Aboriginal issues across Australia in the Black Lives Matter protests sparked by the death of US man George Floyd, and spoke at the Launceston rally of the need for a Treaty Commission.